 Another joke is about a college student asking his bearded professor if he sleeps with his beard above or below the covers.
 The professor shrugs and says he has never thought about it.
 The next day, the professor comes to class with bloodshot, baggy eyes and grabs the student: "What the hell did you do to me?
 Now I can't sleep.
 It's uncomfortable either way."

 In The Hitchhiker's Guide to the Galaxy it is possible to fly as long as you don't think about the fact that you're flying.
 It's not terribly hard.
-All you have to do is throw yourself at the ground and miss (oh, and you have to distract yourself somehow right before you hit the ground).
+All you have to do is throw yourself at the ground and miss (the only way to miss is to distract yourself somehow right before you hit the ground).

 One of the Callahans Crosstime Saloon stories by Spider Robinson is actually titled "The Centipede's Dilemma".
 In it, a character with a dangerous psychic ability is defeated and rendered powerless by using this technique.